Timinator2000/Algorithm_X/09 - problem-space reduction/04 - setting up sudoku.md

 <BR>

 I cannot emphasize enough how powerful this pointer-based structure can be.
 In an object-oriented approach, objects have relationships with other objects.
-Despite any bad memories the word "pointer" might stir up, Python makes pointers very straightforward and pointers are the most common way for one object to "have a relationship" with another object.
+Despite any bad memories the word "pointer" might stir up, Python makes pointers very straightforward and pointers are a very common way for one object to "have a relationship" with another object.

 # A Short Algorithm to Fascilate Problem-Space Reduction